Koucha/ExperimentalGame/README.md

 Maven is used for managing dependencies and the build process

-##### Branches
+#### Branches

-* working
-..... intended to be modified
+`working` - intended to be modified

-* master
-..... main branch 'protected', working should be merged into main if stable
+`master` - main branch 'protected', working should be merged into master if stable

-* oldMaster
-..... former main branch 'protected' holds the project before it moved to maven
+`oldMaster` - former main branch 'protected' holds the project before it moved to maven

-* gh-pages
-..... holds the JavaDoc pages, not protected but modifying commits are discouraged because unnecessary
+`gh-pages` - holds the JavaDoc pages, not protected but modifying commits are discouraged because unnecessary

-### JavaDoc
+## JavaDoc

 can be viewed at http://koucha.github.io/ExperimentalGame/